terrier-org/pyterrier/docs/terrier/quick-start.rst

 .. related:: pyterrier.terrier.TerrierIndex.bm25

 Terrier is an open-source search engine that allows for efficient indexing and retrieval of documents.
-This tutorial will guide you through the process of indexing a small collection of web documents using Terrier, retrieving documents using the BM25 retrieval model, and refining the results using query expansion techniques.

 In this tutorial, you will: